OnFireMohamed/InstagramMediaDownloader/README.md

 + It downloads all videos in each post.
 + It downlaods stories, reels.
 + It downloads the avatar for any account by sending the profile.
+Also, It tells you the Mentions in each story and a lot of things....